 Qualitative Project DirectorCarolyn Jillson is responsible for the management, logistics, and recruiting for dQ&A's qualitative projects.
 Carolyn has extensive experience in both qualitative and quantitative research, including working as an analyst on tracking studies at Audits & Surveys and studying the effects of advertising on building brands at Hall & Partners USA.
 While serving as Peace Corps Volunteer in Cameroon teaching rural women basic business skills, she discovered how vital good health is to one's livelihood.
 Upon return from the Peace Corps, she managed qualitative research projects at Doyle Research Associates while earning a Master in Public Health from DePaul University.
 Carolyn also has a BS in Management and International Business from New York University, Stern School of Business.

 Director of FinanceJennifer Klinger manages accounting and finances at dQ&A, and also helps support the sales team.
 She brings over 20 years of experience to the role, from her previous positions as an accountant and then finance director at a non-profit community health center in southeastern Minnesota.
 Jennifer earned her CPA license after graduating with a BA in accounting from St. Mary's University of Minnesota.
 She has type 1 diabetes, and was a member of dQ&A's research community before joining the team.
-Her personal connection to diabetes and interest in improving the lives of all people with diabetes also led her to pursue a Master of Public Health degree from Benedictine University, with plans to graduate at the end of 2019.
+Her personal connection to diabetes and interest in improving the lives of all people with diabetes also led her to pursue a Master of Public Health degree from Benedictine University, which she completed in 2019.